nickleeyiqing/uen-weather-portal/README.md

 This is a simple portal built with Next.js and React, providing two services:

-UEN Validator
+- UEN Validator

-2-Hour Weather Forecast (Singapore)
+- 2-Hour Weather Forecast (Singapore)

 This app was built as a technical assignment.
 It includes real API integration, clean UI, and production-ready structure.

-Tech Stack
+## Tech Stack
 <pre>
 -Next.js 15

--React 18
+- React 18

--TypeScript
+- TypeScript

--Native CSS (inline)
+- Native CSS (inline)

--Real-time REST API
+- Real-time REST API
 </pre>

-Setup
+## Setup

 1. Clone the repository:
 <pre>